emiliano-gandini-outeda/carpricepredictor/README.md

 ## Why No Framework

 The frontend is a single HTML file with vanilla JS.
 No build step, no npm, no framework churn.
-It does what it needs to do, forms, plots, notebook viewer, and stays out of the way.